ZacharyGeurts/universal_equation/README.md

 **Previous Previous**: [Older Version](https://github.com/user-attachments/assets/344232f5-e7b8-4485-af40-5a302873f88c)

 If you do not intend to modify the code, just watch the latest video above and you may have found God.
-Change `main.cpp` resolution if you have startup issues.

 **Platform**: Currently Linux-only